Alexva397/workout-tracker/README.md

 ## Description

-This app is design for the user to record and track their workouts over a 7 day period.
+This app is designed for the user to record and track their workouts over a 7 day period.

 The user is able to create workouts with multiple exercies.